Skip to content

 You’ll hear from local educators, activists, policy makers, and people who have worked in the restoration field for decades.
 We’ll have scientists who are experts in their fields cover a variety of topics like how rain flowing off roads adds up to a water quality crisis affecting our Southern Resident Killer Whales.
 You’ll meet community members like you who have been in the trenches fighting to restore salmon in their communities.
 And we’ll pull together tangible actions you can champion in your own community.

 Sometimes giving back takes support!
 We mentor you through the development and execution of a Stewardship Action Project that will make a meaningful difference for salmon.
 Past Stewardship Action Projects have included creating the Student Salmon Stewards program at a high school in Edmonds, developing a virtual field trip of a Puget Sound dive excursion with a live stream to a local classroom, conducting a forage fish survey of a local beach, and revegetating several local parks and public spaces.
-Stewardship Action Projects will be introduced during the course; you can join one that we have pre-seeded or you can create one of your own.
+Stewardship Action Projects will be introduced during the course; you can join one that we have pre-seeded with our partners, or you can create one of your own.
 Projects can be done as individuals, as groups with other participants, and/or in partnership with local organizations.
 Our staff will be available to help you in various ways, including helping you make connections with people in your field of interest, setting you on a good path, coming up with ideas for funding, or connecting youth local organizations in need of support.

 Thanks to generous funding from the King County Flood Control District and WRIA 8 Salmon Recovery Board we are able to offer CATS as a free course.
-All we ask in return is your commitment to attend at least 80% of the sessions and complete a minimum of 50 hours toward your Stewardship Action Project.
+All we ask in return is your commitment to attend at least 80% of the sessions and complete a minimum of 32 hours toward your Stewardship Action Project.
 Our ultimate hope and dream (and goal!) is that you remain active in making your community a better place–for people, for habitats, for wildlife, and for salmon.

 Currently auditing is only available as professional development to groups from local and partner organizations.
 Please contact us to learn more.